AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/create-a-document-approval.md

 1. Repeat the previous step to add additional approvers or reviewers.

-## Create a document review or approval request from the Document Summary pane
+## Create a document review or approval request from the Document Summary panel

 1. Go to the project, task, or issue that contains the document, then select **Documents**.